mickcaff/MickCaffery_T1A3/README.md

 # About
 ## RECIPE PRO
+Welcome to my very first terminal application!

-Recipe pro is a terminal application which was created as a part of Coder Academy's T1A3 assignment.
-The app was born from the idea to digitise all of my favourite recipes, to make them easier to navigate, and the process of creating a groceries list simpler.
-The user can navigate through the apps recipes by searching for there chosen ingredient.
+Recipe pro is a terminal app which was created as a part of Coder Academy Web Development Bootcamp - Term 1 assignment.

-### Features
+I really enjoy cooking, and have collected all my favourite recipes over the years and have them stored either as a paper copy in a folder or a picture on my onedrive.

+The weekly time consuming tradition of searching through my recipes and writing out a grocery list, is what gave birth to the idea for Recipe Pro!
+The app stores all of my favourite recipes and allows the user to search by ingredient, then takes the hard work out of creating a grocery list.

+### The app currently has three main features:
 - Search recipes based on ingredients
 - View recipes
 - Select ingredients to be added to a groceries list

+I hope you enjoy using it!
+I'll be aiming to add more features to it as my Ruby coding skills improve.

+Happy cheffing!

 ## Other Information